pete-naish/js-component-boilerplate/readme.md

 Only `init` and `singleton` are required for the component to work, but you can expose whichever functions etc that other components might want to access.

-Scripts that aren't bound to a `data-component` attribute (like `checkEmptyInput.js`) aren't initialised via `app.js`, so they're Immediately Invoked Function Expressions, and return their public API:
+Scripts that aren't bound to a `data-component` attribute (like `checkEmptyInput.js`) aren't initialised via `app.js`; they're Immediately Invoked Function Expressions, and return their public API:

 ```js
 // js/functions/helpers/checkEmptyInput.js